Featured

 Suicide Options

 These are the 24 series of Calls that expire this Friday.
 Why do I think these Calls offer good value?
-One reason is the strong volume of trade.
-What am I now talking about?
+Two reasons, the first being that this stock trades on high volumes.
 As as of 3:50 p.m. today the stock has traded in excess of 39.6 million shares.
 I take comfort in this number.
 With this much volume I would think that the option makers would have less power and less desire to control any short term directional moves that this stock has.
-"Bid" .22 and "Ask" .25 with a high on the day of .42.
+The second reason I like these options is that they trade in one dollar increments.
+I like that.
+In my blogs about Walmart I mention the same thing.
+In this case we now have a "Bid" of .22 and an "Ask" .25 with a high on the day of .42.
 Purchase these options in quanties of 20, 30, 40 or whatever you want.
 The tiniest of an updraft will send these options soaring.
-Well not crazy soaring but percentage wise noticably more.
+Well not crazy soaring but on a percentage basis noticably large move.
 Let's see what happens.
+It is expected that tomorrow will see news of an interest rate drop.
+That should help the markets.
 Here is how they closed the day which is twenty five minutes after we first clued into this situation.

 Comments